-Direct preclinical and clinical programs expenses for the three months ended March 31, 2016 increased \$3.3 million compared to the same period in 2015 due to an increase in AEROSURF phase 2 clinical program costs, including ongoing clinical trial site initiations and the manufacture of additional clinic-ready ADS units.
+Direct preclinical and clinical programs expenses for the three and six months ended June 30, 2016 increased \$2.6 million and \$5.9 million, respectively, compared to the same periods in 2015 due to an increase in AEROSURF phase 2 clinical program costs, including the initiation of additional clinical trial sites and the manufacture of additional clinic-ready ADS units.

-If we receive encouraging clinical results from our ongoing clinical trials, we anticipate that our direct clinical program costs will increase significantly over the next two years as we execute the remainder of the AEROSURF phase 2 clinical development program and prepare for a potential phase 3 clinical program.
-If successful, we estimate that direct clinical program costs for 2016 for the AEROSURF Phase 2 program will be approximately \$15 to \$18 million.
+If we are successful with our ongoing clinical trials, we anticipate that our direct clinical program costs will increase significantly over the next few years as we complete our AEROSURF phase 2 clinical development program, assess the results and execute the later stages of the planned AEROSURF clinical development program.